Chard and Cheese Frittata

 - Pour in egg mixture and stir until everything is evenly distributed.
 Transfer to the oven and bake for 18 to 25 minutes, until a knife comes out cleanly.

-- Slice frittata and enjoy with broccoli on the side.
+- Enjoy frittata with broccoli on the side.

 Easy to make, but took a lot longer to cook than I expected.
 This could be because 1 of chicken breasts was double the size of the other ...
 Also, forgot shredded cheese and used 1 cheese stick instead.
 Definitely need more cheese next time!0 Helpful

 So quick and easy and tastes fantastic0 Helpful

 We loved this dish!
 I stuffed the chicken with mozzarella and a little bit of smoked gruyere which was really delicious.
 Neither of us cares for steamed broccoli, so I used the roasted broccoli recipe from the Swedish Meatballs (10/16/17).
 Instead of white wine for the pan sauce, I used 1 part chicken stock and 1 part white vinegar.
 I also added a side of couscous.0 Helpful